 Secret Service, Uncovering the Personal

-The best way to uncover the true needs of your customer is to build a relationship with them.
-Again, making a shift in the old school train of thought.
+The best way to uncover the true needs of your customers is to build a relationship with them.
 A simple acronym that will help any company understand their customer is FORD (FAMILY.
 OCCUPATION.
 RECREATION.
 DREAM).
-This simple acronym can be added to a CRM or to a customer profile (hard or soft copy).
-Collecting this type of information through conversations with your customers will allow you to tailor each interaction you have with your customer going forward.

 Train and Empower your Team

-A competitive edge!
-Combining Secret Service information and operational data will allow you to understand your customer and give you the competitive edge you need to take your current experience to the next level.
-The goal?
-Your customers will think of you first and visit your location because they feel great when doing so.
+Once you understand your customers, you will get the competitive edge you need to take your current experience to the next level.
+Your customers will think of you first and visit your storefront because they feel great when do.